webiny/github-actions-wac/README.md

 > It's up to you to decide whether you want a single `wac.ts` file that exports all workflows, or multiple `wac.ts` files where each exports a single workflow.

-## Why GitHub Actions Workflows as Code?
+## Why Create GitHub Actions via Code?

-Writing GitHub Actions workflows via TypeScript has a couple of benefits:
+Creating GitHub Actions workflows via code has a couple of benefits:

 - no need to write YAML (sorry 😅)
 - type safety - the `yarn github-actions-wac build` command will throw TypeScript errors if something is wrong